-São Paulo sounds like many things – and among them, classical music occupies a special place.
-Amid historic theaters and breathtaking modern halls, the city is home to orchestras, soloists and ensembles that delight audiences with memorable concerts in venues such as the imposing Sala São Paulo and the traditional Theatro Municipal.
+São Paulo sounds like many things—and among them, classical music occupies a special place.
+Amid historic theaters and breathtaking modern concert halls, the city is home to orchestras, soloists, and ensembles that enchant audiences with memorable concerts in venues such as the imposing Sala São Paulo and the traditional Theatro Municipal.

-São Paulo is a veritable granary of classical music.
-São Paulo’s classical scene is diverse and vibrant.
-Whether you’ve been passionate about it for a long time or just want to explore it now, this guide brings together the highlights for enjoying the best of classical music in São Paulo.
+São Paulo is a veritable treasure trove of classical music.
+The classical scene in São Paulo is diverse and vibrant.
+Whether you are a long-time lover or someone who wants to explore this universe now, this guide brings together the highlights to enjoy the best of classical music in São Paulo.

 Orchestras in São Paulo